Of the most commonly asked questions about homeschooling, there is one that is almost always asked:

 In most research studies done anywhere in the world, public schools DO NOT deliver mature adults knowing how to relate to other people with the proper respect, self-esteem and communication skills required.

 He states that " Home education is the hope for socialization."
 It is really very logical that a healthy home will have better results since children learn from models, and in healthy homes, mature adults model effective communication and relationship skills.

 In schools the models are mainly other 'foolish', immature, selfish children.
 In a healthy home, social skills are constantly and consistently modelled, trained and corrected.

 Socialization as an identity issue

-not personality, neither potential.
-That is why some perform well and some not.
-Either way one is not developing a true identity of yourself, because you are only developing an image of yourself dependent on the system you are in.
+Either way, you are not developing a true identity of yourself.
+You are only developing an image of yourself dependent on the system you are in.

 How many children learn to adapt and become somebody they are not, in order to ‘fit in’?

 This happens from very young, even in primary school.
 During high school this ‘fitting in’ objective is even more important, as the result of the well-known peer pressure experienced by all young adults in the world.